sg2012/sg2012.github.io/about.md

 ### Interests

-My conceptual and literary interests span biohorror/biopunk, cyberhorror, colossal creatures, war and conflict, new weird, specialized operation units, overly dramatic characters, trauma, disintegration, gore, the atrocity of over-integration and reliance on technology and cybernetics, power struggles against massive entities that seek to control, and self-transformation.
+My conceptual and literary interests span biohorror/biopunk, cyberhorror, colossal creatures, war and conflict, new weird, incomprehensibility, specialized operation units, overly dramatic characters, trauma, disintegration, gore, the atrocity of over-integration and reliance on technology and cybernetics, power struggles against massive entities that seek to control, and self-transformation.

 ### Support